AdamYuCheng/Machine-Learning/README.md

 5. Compare Classification Model Performance
     Compare the training time and f1 score between 5 basic classifcation model

+6. Image Classification
+    Use fast ai library to classify the where am I dataset

 ## In My Toolbox
 Collect some template for machine learning and deep learning.